The John Lee & MOURNING JONES HOUSE

 A Pillar of Arcadia’s History Since 1892

-The John Lee and Mourning Jones House is a beautifully preserved Queen Anne Victorian residence.
-Constructed in 1892 by John Lee Jones (relative of General Robert E. Lee) the home has been a landmark in Arcadia for well over a century.
+The John Lee and Mourning Jones House is a beautifully preserved Florida Cracker Style estate constructed in 1892 by John Lee Jones, the first mayor of Arcadia, and a pioneering force in the town’s early development.
+This home has been a landmark in Arcadia for well over a century.

-John and his wife, Mourning Jones made this house their lifelong home, raising their two sons, Hugh and Claude here.
+John and his wife, Mourning Jones, made this house their lifelong home, raising their two sons, Hugh and Claude here.
 John passed away in 1934, and Mourning continued to live here until her death in 1965.
 Their lives and legacy are deeply woven into the fabric of Arcadia’s history.

 Today, the John Lee and Mourning Jones House is proudly listed in the National Register of Historic Places, and among the oldest and most charming homes in Arcadia.